janicria/Alymeria/README.md

 Linux: ~/.local/share/Alymeria
 ```

-This also means that switching versions will overwrite previous versions save and log files.
+This also means that switching versions will overwrite previous versions' save and log files.

 # Credits
 In case you didn't catch them in game or I haven't implemented them yet (oops)